keegoid/middleman-html5-foundation/README.md

 #### BitBalloon

-To set up the automatic [BitBalloon][bb] deploys, login as a non-root user.
+To set up the automatic [BitBalloon][bb] deploys, log in as a non-root user.
 From your Middleman project directory, install Middleman extensions in the Gemfile:
 `sudo bundle install`